tldawson/wc-dropship-currency-converter/README.md

 # WooCommerce Exchange Rate Manager

 This is a simple plugin that converts product prices from one currency to another, using an exchange rate from a user specified API, fetched once a day.
+Allows you to set your retail prices in your vendor's currency and then display another currency to your clients.
+This was made in a hurry for a friend that does business in US dollars and dropships from a vendor that does business in euros.
+It's not meant for public use, but it works so feel free to use it on your website.

 ### Usage

-**Note: After activation, it's recommended for you to enter the JSON endpoint, JSON key, and fallback rate, before you enable the plugin.**
+**Note: After activation, it's recommended for you to enter the JSON endpoint, JSON key, and fallback rate, before you enable the plugin on its settings page.**

 By default, this plugin assumes that all products need to have their prices converted.
 If you need to exclude specific products or categories, enable exclusions and add them.